polterguy/babelfish/README.md

 In addition to the above publicly available endpoints, the module exposes 12 administrative endpoints, helping you to administer the system's database of languages and translations.
 These are as follows.

-* GET `magic/modules/babelfish/admin/languages` - Returns all supported languages.
+* __GET__ - `magic/modules/babelfish/admin/languages` - Returns all supported languages.
-* GET `magic/modules/babelfish/admin/languages-count` - Returns the number of languages that exists in its database.
+* __GET__ - `magic/modules/babelfish/admin/languages-count` - Returns the number of languages that exists in its database.
-* POST `magic/modules/babelfish/admin/languages` - Creates a new language.
+* __POST__ - `magic/modules/babelfish/admin/languages` - Creates a new language.
-* PUT `magic/modules/babelfish/admin/languages` - Updates an existing language.
+* __PUT__ - `magic/modules/babelfish/admin/languages` - Updates an existing language.
-* DELETE `magic/modules/babelfish/admin/languages` - Deletes a specific language.
+* __DELETE__ - `magic/modules/babelfish/admin/languages` - Deletes a specific language.
 Notice, if the language contains translations this wil fail due to referential integrity on the database level.
 Delete all translations belonging to the language _first_ if you really need to do this.
-* GET `magic/modules/babelfish/admin/translations` - Returns translations according to the specified arguments.
+* __GET__ - `magic/modules/babelfish/admin/translations` - Returns translations according to the specified arguments.
-* GET `magic/modules/babelfish/admin/translations-count` - Returns the number of translations in the system acccording to the specified arguments.
+* __GET__ - `magic/modules/babelfish/admin/translations-count` - Returns the number of translations in the system acccording to the specified arguments.
-* POST `magic/modules/babelfish/admin/translations` - Creates a new translation entity given the specified arguments.
+* __POST__ - `magic/modules/babelfish/admin/translations` - Creates a new translation entity given the specified arguments.
-* PUT `magic/modules/babelfish/admin/translations` - Updates an existing translation entity.
+* __PUT__ - `magic/modules/babelfish/admin/translations` - Updates an existing translation entity.
-* DELETE `magic/modules/babelfish/admin/translations` - Deletes one specific translation according to the specified arguments.
+* __DELETE__ - `magic/modules/babelfish/admin/translations` - Deletes one specific translation according to the specified arguments.

 In addition to the above CRUD endpoints allowing you to administer your database, the system also contains the following ststistical endpoint, returning information about the state of your database.

-* GET `magic/modules/babelfish/admin/statistics` - Returns statistics about missing translations for missing languages making it easier to see missing translation entities.
+* __GET__ - `magic/modules/babelfish/admin/statistics` - Returns statistics about missing translations for missing languages making it easier to see missing translation entities.

 All of these endpoints requires the user to belong to one of the following roles to allow the user to invoke the endpoint.